mattfaraday/vn007/README.md

 mdlcfg -c
 ```

-You can now login as superadmin/new_password
+You can now login as superadmin with the password you just set.

 ## Antenna Setup